-The panic is intense when your Surface won’t turn on.
+The panic is intense when your Surface, Surface Laptop or Surface Book won’t turn on or start.
 There could be so many things wrong with the device, and you might not have any idea as to what went wrong.
 When you can’t even get your Windows Surface to boot you cannot do anything to figure out what is wrong.
 There might not be many people who are familiar with your device.
 So, do you need to rush to a service center?
 Hold on.
-If your Surface running Windows 10 does not turn on, start, boot, or wake from sleep, here are a few things you can do to fix the problem.
+If your Surface running Windows 11/10 does not turn on, start, boot, or wake from sleep, here are a few things you can do to fix the problem.

 1] Press power button

 Yes, this is too obvious even to mention but do give it some time and then try switching it back on by pressing the power button just once.
 Wait for a minute or two just in case it works.
 Sometimes it does.
 If it doesn’t, read on.

 Sometimes the charge drops so low that the device just won’t turn back on.
 If the battery is completely drained, put the device on charge for 10 minutes before trying to turn it on again.
 It might show the charging sign for up to 15 minutes before responding to the power button.